DLarangeira03/RegisTu/README.md

-# ByteHunt
+# RegisTu

-**ByteHunt** is a Java-based desktop application that securely stores and manages digital CVs using blockchain technology.
+**RegisTu** is a Java-based desktop application that securely stores and manages digital CVs using blockchain technology.
 Built with Java Swing and styled using FlatLaf, the application ensures a modern user experience and tamper-proof data storage.
 This project was developed as part of the **Distributed Computing** course at the Polytechnic Institute of Tomar (IPT).

 ---